Abubakar-devfroge/ASSET/README.md

-# GridSet - Asset Management System
+# ASM - Asset Management System

-GridSet is a modern, web-based asset management system built with Django that helps organizations track and manage their assets efficiently.
+ASM is a modern, web-based asset management system built with Django that helps organizations track and manage their assets efficiently.

 ## Features